 The Law of the European Union course: 3 - 14 July 2017

-The deadline for external applicants: 20 April 2017.
-Learn more and apply
+The deadline for applications was 20 April 2017.
+Applications are now closed.

 The summer courses will take place at Villa Salviati.